gpghilardi/parkedhere/README.md

 Purpose: quickly store a GPS location and navigate to it via Google Maps.

-If you, like me, need something to remember where you park your car and quickly navigate to it, this is your app.
+If you, like me, need something to remember where you parked your car and quickly navigate to it, this is your app.

 This app serves two distinct purposes:
 - educational: this app allows me to experiment with Kotlin/Jetpack Compose on my WearOS smartwatch